Advice During Easter

 A little bit of sugary treats in moderation is healthy living and we shouldn't deprive ourselves.

 Instead of tooth-brushing straight away, sip on or swish around a cup of plain water to dilute the sugar levels in your mouth.
-This will help with your hydration too!
+This will help with your hydration too!5.
+Floss nightly

 Floss between all your teeth at night to get rid of any chocolate, nuts, caramel that get missed when brushing.
 Tooth-brushing does not reach between the surfaces where the teeth meet together and are one of the most common areas to develop cavities.
-Be sure to floss during Easter when more than normal quantities of Easter Eggs and sticky Hot Cross Buns enters your mouth!
+Be sure to floss during Easter when more than normal quantities of Easter Eggs and sticky Hot Cross Buns enters your mouth!6.
+Sweet sensitivity

 Feeling a short sharp "twang" after you eat something sweet is not a good sign.
 Be sure to give us a call to have it checked, as it could mean that there is a cavity brewing.